ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 If no report file is generated, look at the black command console window for error messages that will help you fix the problem.

 Error message- ...
-RM-Python-config.ini file contains a format error ...
+RM-Python-config.config file contains a format error ...
 The problem is as stated, the solution may be harder to determine.
-Start over with the supplied ini file and make sure that works, Then make your edits one by one to identify the problem.
+Start over with the supplied config file and make sure that works, Then make your edits one by one to identify the problem.
 You may want to look at- https://en.wikipedia.org/wiki/INI_file

 A reason that report file cannot be generated is if the specified REPORT_FILE_PATH cannot be created.
-The default value in the supplied ini file should always work.
+The default value in the supplied config file should always work.

 If no report file is generated and the black command console window closes before you can read it, try first opening a command line console and then